-Too often there are horrible stories you read in the news of parents hurting their children because they wouldn’t stop crying.
+Too often there are horror stories you read in the news of parents hurting their children because they wouldn’t stop crying.
 If you have anger issues or don’t deal well with high-stress situations, you’ll want to get personal training and counseling so you can become a better-prepared future parent.

 Discussing Your Financial Situation